 - 1931: Anna Jarvis criticized Eleanor Roosevelt for her work with a Mother’s Day committee that was not Jarvis’ committee.

 - Anna Jarvis never had children of her own.
 She died in 1948, blind and penniless, and was buried next to her mother in a cemetery in the Philadelphia area.

-Even before Anna Jarvis, there was another Mother of Mother’s Day in the U.S., Julia Ward Howe.
-She wrote the Battle Hymn of the Republic in 1861.
+Even before Anna Jarvis, there was another Mother of Mother’s Day in the U.S., Julia Ward Howe, who wrote the lyrics to Battle Hymn of the Republic.
 She was an abolitionist and advocate of women’s right to vote.
 As a peace activist she wanted mothers around the world to “protest what [she saw] as the futility of their Sons killing the Sons of other Mothers.”
-Even though her marriage was repressive she managed to get her voice heard.
-What a fascinating woman!
+Even though her marriage was emotionally stifling, Julia Ward Howe managed to get her voice heard.
 Read her Mother’s Day Proclamation.
 Written in 1870, it is heartbreakingly relevant today.

 What fascinating women!
 Let’s remember them as we celebrate Mother’s Day with our families.